Interim Executive Director & Director of Programs and Development, Heather Black, LPCA, IMH-E®

 Bilingual Endorsement Assistant, Jolie Garfinkel, BA, MA, IMH-E®

-Yale Support Staff, Linda Isakson
+Yale Support Staff, Linda Issakson

 Copyright © 2026 CT-AIMH